turingschool-examples/frontend-mod-1-prework/day_2/day-2exercises.md

   You would use the `<target>` attribute.
 This attribute's value should be `_blank`.
 The structure of this would look like this: ```<a href='url_link' target=`_blank`>Text in Document</a>```
   4. How do you link to a specific part of the same page?
   First you would need to use the id attribute to name the part of your page.
 If I want to make a link to the top of my page I would set the value of the id attribute to "top".
 Then in my anchor, it would read something like this: `<a href="#top">Top of page</a>`

-  With the page you created in CodePen on Day 1 (that included Structure and Text), add to it:

-  *   Two lists: ordered and unordered.
-  *   A link to your GitHub account.
-  *   A link to the Turing website.

-## Read Chapters 10, 11, and 12 on What is CSS, Color, and Text from [HTML and CSS: Design and Build Websites](http://www.amazon.com/HTML-CSS-Design-Build-Websites/dp/1118008189/ref=sr_1_3?ie=UTF8&qid=1459879147&sr=8-3&keywords=duckett)

-  Answer these questions about the reading in your `day2-exercises.md`:

   1. What is the purpose of CSS?
   The purpose of CSS is to style the HTML.
 Examples include typeface, font color, box dimensions, and more.